 Equivalent of SQL Bigint in C#

-1. Use the BigInteger Struct in C# as the Equivalent of SQL bigint
+1. Use the BigInteger Struct in C# as the Equivalent of SQL BIGINT in C#

 Equivalent of SQL Bigint in C#

-Use the BigInteger Struct in C# as the Equivalent of SQL bigint
+Use the BigInteger Struct in C# as the Equivalent of SQL BIGINT in C#

-It’s different from other integral types in the .NET framework because it has no MinValue and MaxValue properties.
-It enables you to perform primary mathematical operations by overloading the standard numeric operators.
+The BigInteger operates similarly to other integral types in C#.
+It allows you to perform basic mathematical operations by overloading standard numeric operators.

 using System;